Skip to main content

 Image used with permission by copyright holder

-Booze, razor-sharp cutting implements, and fire-making equipment are just fine in your carry-on.
-Howwver, the TSA has to take a stand somewhere — a stand which they document regularly via their surprisingly clever Instagram account.
-They will simply not abide foam toy swords (they actually have a page on their official website that says so), toy guns, or replica battle axes.
-Basically, if it is or remotely resembles a weapon, leave it at home.
+Booze, razor-sharp cutting implements, and fire-making equipment are fine in your carry-on bags.
+However, the TSA has to take a stand somewhere — a stand that it documents regularly via its surprisingly clever Instagram account.
+It will not abide foam toy swords (it has a page on its official website that says so), toy guns, or replica battle axes.
+If it is or remotely resembles a weapon, leave it at home.

-Ditto snow globes, unless they’re smaller than a tennis ball.
-They are allowed in checked baggage, but who is trusting a delicate, fluid-filled glass bobble to airline baggage attendants?
+Ditto snow globes unless they’re smaller than a tennis ball.
+They are allowed in checked baggage, but who trusts a delicate, fluid-filled glass bobble to airline baggage attendants?

 To further complicate things, what you can and cannot bring in your carry-on is at the whim of the TSA agent standing in front of you.
-Regardless of what the agency’s official guidelines dictate, any agent can deny you boarding for virtually any reason.
+Regardless of the agency’s official guidelines, any agent can deny you boarding for virtually any reason.
 Sure, you should be able to bring most of the above items with you, but why risk it?

 If your prized antelope horns or favorite fabric shears do get confiscated, check GovDeals.
-With a little luck, you may be able to buy your stuff back!
+With a little luck, you may be able to buy your stuff back.
+Before you get on the plane, you may need some tips on packing, and here are some tips on how to deal with flight anxiety.

 Mike Richard